CarloDeNart/Perseus-Image-plug-in/docs/source/index.rst

 Manual
 ------

 In this guide you will find a complete description of how the program works and how to use it.
 In Perseus you can run a complete analysis of fMRI data, from preprocessing to multi-subjects analyses, easily visualize your data and share your workflow.
-Check the sections below to know more about the mathematics behind each command or to choose the parameters that suit the most yuor dataset.
+Check the sections below to know more about the mathematics behind each command or to choose the parameters that suit the most your dataset.

 **IMPORTANT**